 Without donations from everyone who can give, Ronald McDonald House New York could notsupport these familiesas much as they are able to do today.

-Did you know that not 20 years ago, RMH-NY lost 80% of the children that stayed in the House?
+Did you know that not 20 years ago, 80% of children with pediatric cancer did not survive ?

-Today, due to new expert medical treatments and the endless ways that RMH-NY has been able to improve overall care for the families in the House due to gifts from so many amazing donors, 80% of the children who stay at RMH-NY walk out of the House cured!
+Today, due to new expert medical treatments and the endless ways that RMH-NY and others like it have been able to improve overall care for the families due to gifts from so many amazing donors, 80% of the children with pediatric cancer survive and live long, healthy lives!

 That is a testament to the direct impact every single donation has on saving these kid's lives.
 So please give what you can to help us support and save more children just like Kai every single day.